City of Glendale decides not to renew operations agreement with Arizona Coyotes

 Whether the Arizona Coyotes would stay in Glendale has been a years-long storyline amid team ownership changes, negotiations, and ongoing discussions.

+In 2016, the Coyotes and Arizona State University announced a joint venture to build an arena for the Coyotes and a smaller arena for its hockey team, which ultimately did not pan out.

-Just last month, the City of Tempe put out a request for proposals to gauge potential interest in building a sports and entertainment district there, something that the Arizona Coyotes were "highly interested" in.
+Just last month, the city of Tempe put out a request for proposals to gauge potential interest in building a sports and entertainment district there, something that the Arizona Coyotes said they were "highly interested" in.

 In its statement, the city said it wanted to "focus on larger, more impactful events and uses of the city-owned arena" and that it would continue to develop its own sports and entertainment district.